Massage Ninjas. Experts. Specialists.

 Stephen Shortnacy has been in practice since 2007 and he understands the pain and needs of those who suffer from symptoms found in such conditions as ankylosing spondylitis, fibromyalgia, or spondyloarthropathy, which makes him a very effective therapist in treating and managing pain.

-Tammi Shepard views massage as important to the ongoing maintenance of life and your self care is an investment.
-With skilled compassionate touch, she seeks to facilitate comfort in both body and mind with the focus on stress relief, relaxation and alleviating discomfort using Swedish and deep tissue massage and Myofascial release techniques.
+With skilled compassionate touch, Tammi seeks to facilitate comfort in both body and mind with the focus on stress relief, relaxation and alleviating discomfort using Swedish and deep tissue massage and Myofascial release techniques.

 Heidi has been licensed since 1992.
 She works with the client’s breath and incorporates techniques ranging from light lymphatic or energy work to firm circulatory strokes to deep tissue release with structural balance in mind.

 Kate has been therapist since 2008, practicing full time since 2019.
 Her work focuses on relaxation and tension relief.
 She is committed to continued growth as a therapist.
 Her work is holistic, intentional, and caring.